Contributed By Rajah & Tann Singapore LLP

 The claimant must also, at the same time, send a copy of the notice of arbitration to the respondent and it must notify the SIAC Registrar that it has done so, specifying the mode of service employed and the date of service (rule 3.4, SIAC Rules).

-The AA and IAA do not set forth a specific list of mandatory procedural provisions from which parties may not contractually deviate.
+The AA and IAA do not have a specific list of mandatory procedural provisions from which parties may not contractually deviate.

 Arbitrators have wide powers.
 For instance, they have the power to order a claimant to provide security for costs (see 6.1 Types of Relief).